 I did not expect to sell so many copies of the book this quickly.
 I did a Google Hangout the day before the book launched with around 15 people on it and said that I hoped the book would sell 5000 copies in the first 6 months, but would be happy if it sold 1000.

-I’d like to break down what those 9 months of prep and marketing looked like and how you could do the same.
-For those of you with larger platforms already, I think many of the principles will still apply – I arrived at from emulating much larger book launches.
+I’d like to break down what those 9 months of prep and my book marketing plan looked like and how you could do the same.
+For those of you with larger platforms already, I think many of the principles will still apply – I arrived at them from emulating much larger book launches.

-Note: You can download the whole book marketing toolkit mentioned in this article here.
+You can download the whole book marketing plan toolkit mentioned in this article by entering your email below.

 Let’s start with some of the overarching principles so we have a common vocabulary to use when we get to the nitty gritty.

 Good books are like feathers: it doesn’t take as much to launch them up into the air and they have a tendency to hang there.

 Bad books are like bricks: It take a lot to launch them into the air and they have a tendency to fall right back down.

 However, a great, well written book with no marketing behind it is like a feather lying on the ground.
 It needs an initial umph to take off, but once it does, it can float for a long time.

 A well marketed, but poorly written, book is like a brick thrown up in the air.
 It shoots to the top of the rankings and makes a bunch of sales.
 Once people read it, they don’t pass it on, and it drops right back to the ground.

 To figure out whether your book is in the brick or feather category, I’ll borrow author and marketer Seth Godin’s terminology: Have you crossed the “minimum viable purple cow threshold?”
 That is, can you imagine someone sitting down to lunch with a friend and recommending they read the book?
 Or writing a Facebook post about it?